deeputech/deeputech.github.io/_posts/2019-06-16-my-beautiful-linux-development-environment.md

 ![](https://thepracticaldev.s3.amazonaws.com/i/3zajm5va5xplo9mg7804.png)

-This is not just my work laptop, it's my primary machine which I use for all of the below
+This is not just my work laptop; it's my primary machine which I use for all of the below.

 - Java, JS, TS, Go, Python & web development
 - JHipster development